zaidkashif/Medical-RAG-QA-System/README.md

 Google Gemini 2.5 Flash

-Streamlit (for a clean, interactive UI)
+Streamlit Web Interface

 LangChain Community Components

-Together, they form a lightweight yet powerful RAG pipeline that allows users to explore medical narratives in a controlled, safe, and explainable manner.
+Together, these create a lightweight yet robust RAG pipeline that enables users to explore medical narratives in a controlled, transparent, and explainable manner.

-This project does not attempt to replace medical expertise — instead, it demonstrates how modern retrieval-enhanced LLMs can be paired with domain-specific datasets to surface relevant medical insights responsibly.
+This project is not intended to replace medical expertise—it is a demonstration of how retrieval-enhanced LLMs can support knowledge exploration responsibly.

 🧠 Key Features
 1. Retrieval-Augmented Generation (RAG)

-Queries are answered using only the retrieved evidence from the FAISS vector store, ensuring transparency and grounding.
+Answers are grounded in retrieved evidence, reducing hallucinations.

 2. High-Performance Embeddings

-Uses sentence-transformers/all-MiniLM-L6-v2 to convert medical text into dense vectors.
+Uses sentence-transformers/all-MiniLM-L6-v2 for efficient 384-dimensional embeddings.

 3. FAISS Vector Indexing

-FAISS enables fast, scalable similarity search across thousands of medical records.
+Provides fast similarity search across thousands of medical chunks.

 4. Gemini-Powered Answers

-Gemini 2.5 Flash is used for generation, with strict prompting to avoid hallucination.
+Gemini 2.5 Flash generates explanations constrained by retrieved context.

-5. Interactive Web App
+5. Interactive Streamlit Web App

-Built with Streamlit and deployed via Streamlit Community Cloud.
+User-friendly interface with clean UX and live querying.

 6. Transparent Source Attribution

-Every answer includes a list of source documents used for reasoning.
+Every answer cites the exact medical chunks used.

 🔍 System Architecture
           ┌────────────────────────────────────────┐